Opera Soprano and Co-Founder, Sing for Hope

 Monica Yunus is the co-founder and co-executive director of Sing for Hope, a nonprofit that transforms lives by bringing the power of the arts to those who need it most.
 She has also performed with the world’s leading opera companies, including The Metropolitan Opera and Washington National Opera.

-Monica is the daughter of Nobel Peace Prize Laureate Muhammad Yunus, and during a short residency for her recent role as Lauretta in the Opera Santa Barbara performance of Gianni Schicchi, she spoke with impactmania about the influence of her father, and the impact of music in both her own life and those influenced by Sing for Hope.
+Monica is the daughter of Nobel Peace Prize Laureate Muhammad Yunus, and during a short residency for her recent role as Lauretta in the Opera Santa Barbara performance of Gianni Schicchi, she spoke with impactmania about the influence of her father, and the impact of music.

 What’s it like working with Opera Santa Barbara in comparison to other operas you have worked with worldwide?